The Saturdays: Influences

 The Saturdays' debut album, Chasing Lights takes influence from a number of genres such as, synthpop, power pop, and new wave.
 The album also takes a big electropop and dance-pop influence.
 Upon the release of the album, it was compared to Girls Aloud, Sugababes and Spice Girls.
-The band refused to accept that their music had comparisons.
 The band's debut single, "If This Is Love," features elements of synthpop and new wave genres.
 Many critics pointed out that they believe that the band's music would appeal more to the gay community.

 Upon the release of the second album, Wordshaker the band released a pop rock track, "Forever Is Over".
 The album was also said to be a laid-back electro poppy offering that recalls the more subdued moments from their debut album."
 Talking about the album and the single "Ego"; We were searching for sounds and found the basic hook sound that's in the verse and carries all the way through.
 I started playing along to it and then Ina started singing along, and the song was written over that.
 No drums were ever put down."
 Headlines! was released in 2010, which was the band's first Extended play on the EP, the band have made use of auto-tuning on their vocals, most notable on "Missing You" and "Higher" They said about the music on Headlines!
 "We finished [Wordshaker] and we'd come across some songs that we were really excited about.
 The songs that we had found were so current, and we'd written a couple of songs ourselves, [so] we wanted to just get everything out now".
 The synth-laden "Higher" has become an instant fan fave following recent live performances and, with its infectious chorus and super-sassy lyrics.

 With third album On Your Radar, the group said they were beginning to take risks in their music genre.
 They said; "I think every artist needs to, sort of, reinvent themselves and we don't want any track to sound like it could have been on our previous albums.
 It's going to be a step up from the last album but we'll keep it The Saturdays-esque."
 The band described the song's lyrics as "playful" with a "drop-out chorus" and the song is often labelled "it's a very cool" by the band.
 They described their album as "current", "fun", "naughty" and "girly".
 "Notorious" was described by critics "big" and that it was "quite amazing".
 Their new music was also compared to Rihanna, the Black Eyed Peas and Kelis' music.
 The Saturdays also teamed up with MNEK and Space Cowboy to help them to record "club bangers".
 "All Fired Up" is an electro house and dance-pop track.
 Britney Spears, Rihanna, John Mayer, Katy Perry, Beyoncé and Kelly Rowland are all influences on the group.